-Install the free MiloTree pop-up on your blog!
+Sign up for the MiloTree pop-up on your blog!
 The MiloTree pop-up connects directly to your Pinterest account and asks your blog visitors to follow you on Pinterest.
 It really works!

 Look at what pins are doing well in your niche, and study why you think they’re working.
 (Are the pins beautiful?
 Do the pins show multiple steps?
 Is the text easy to read?
 Are the pins solving a problem people have?)
 Then make portrait-style pins inspired by what you see.
 Make sure to add text overlays on top of your photos so people know exactly what they’ll be getting if they click.

 I have three favorite tools for making images.